itsyitsy/itsyitsy/README.md

 - 👋 Hi, I’m Sebastian Büttner (@itsyitsy)
 - 👀 I’m a software dev interested in microservices and serverless architectures, preferably in go or python
 - 🌱 I’m currently learning node.js and typescript
-- 🛠️ I’m available as consultant for development projects
+- 🛠️ I’m available as consultant for development projects via my company [Nola Ventures](nola-ventures.com)
 - 📫 How to reach me under sebastian@nola-sail.com

 <!---